A Hamburger Today

 Now sweet potatoes contain plenty of starch molecules.
 The goal when roasting them is to try and break down as many of the starch molecules as possible into sweet-tasting maltose (a sugar consisting of two glucose molecules).
-Pull off the trench coat and knock that little-person-stack down, if you will.
-We do this with the help of enzymes.
+Pull off the trench coat and give that little stack of kids a push, if you will.
+We do this with the help of enzymes.<

 Moist sweet potato varieties sweeten during cooking thanks to the action of an enzyme that attacks starch and breaks it down.
 The enzyme starts to make maltose when the tightly packed starch granules absorb moisture and expand, beginning around 135°F, and it stops when the rising heat denatures it, at around 170°F.